10 Best Reporting Tools and Software for Better Decision-Making

 - What is reporting software?

-- What types of reporting tools are there?
+- What types of reporting tools and software are there?

 - Reporting vs business intelligence tools